 Easy-to-read medicine information about podophyllotoxin – what it is, how to use it safely and possible side effects.
 Podophyllotoxin is commonly called Condyline.

 What is podophyllotoxin?

 Podophyllotoxin is used to treat external genital warts.
 It comes as a solution that is applied onto the warts.
 Podophyllotoxin acts by preventing viral wart cells from dividing and multiplying.
 Eventually all the wart cells die and new healthy cells grow in their place.
 It is not recommended for use in women because it is too difficult to apply to the genital area.

-Apply to warts twice daily (in the morning and the evening) for 3 consecutive days.
+Apply to warts two times a day (in the morning and the evening) for 3 consecutive days.
 This is then followed by 4 days without treatment.
 Repeat the treatment every week until the wart is gone or for up to 5 weeks.

 How to use podophyllotoxin